ConvertAPI/docs/content-types.md

 ------7MA4YWxkTrZu0gW--
 ```
 #### application/octet-stream
-Most bandwidth efficient way to convert file is to pass file content as a request body.
-Also this content type could be used for stream processing.
-Request header must contain field `Content-Disposition: attachment; filename="my_file.doc"` with the file name and correct file extension.
-Conversion parameters can be set throw URL query.
+The most bandwidth-efficient way to convert a file is to pass file content as a request body.
+This content type could also be used for stream processing.
+The request header must contain the `Content-Disposition: attachment; filename="my_file.doc"` field with the file name and correct file extension.
+Conversion parameters can be set through the URL query.

 ### Query parameters
-Using query parameters it is possible to convert file which is accessible by URL or uploaded File ID.
+It is possible to convert a file that is accessible by URL or uploaded File ID using query parameters.

 DOCX to PDF example
 ```
 [GET/POST]
 https://v2.convertapi.com/convert/docx/to/pdf?Secret=XXX&File=http://example.com/myfile.docx&StoreFile=true
 ```
-If there is an array type parameter, index must be appended to parameter name e.g. Files[0], Files[1], Files[2] etc.
+If there is an array type parameter, the index must be appended to parameter name e.g. Files[0], Files[1], Files[2], etc.

 ## Response

-Response headers and body contains this information:
+Response headers and body contain this information:

-* `ConversionTime` - time in seconds that took to convert file.
-In this amount of seconds your balance will be decreased after conversion.
+* `ConversionTime` - time in seconds that took to convert the file.
+This amount of seconds will be deducted from your balance after the conversion.
-* `FileName` - name of converted file.
+* `FileName` - name of the converted file.
 * `FileSize` - converted file size in bytes.
 * `FileData` - converted file content.
-* `FileUrl` - link to converted file if `StoreFile` parameter is set to `true`.
+* `FileUrl` - link to a converted file if `StoreFile` parameter was set to `true`.

 ### application/json
 Single file result example